Briana King: Skateboarding

 King's first skateboard was a fake Zero Skateboards board that she received at a swap meet when she was 12.
 After a few weeks of practicing, she tried to ollie down four stairs and broke her leg.
 King did not pick up skateboarding again until she was 24.

 One of the first friends she made in New York skated a lot, and consequently, King was drawn in as well.
 The first skate sesh she attended in New York was a House of Vans skate sesh.
 King says she skated for about 7 hours a day that year.
 King has stated that she suffers a lot from anxiety, but that when she skates she is not as anxious.
 She says was taking medications for a time, but stopped when she began skating.

 King started a TikTok during the COVID-19 pandemic.
 Her account, which is dedicated to showing skateboarding beginner tips and tricks, has amassed over 400,000 followers.

 Skate Sesh Tour

 While in Australia, King would often go to skateparks.
 She would watch the skaters and observe their technique, but felt too intimidated to join in.
 Consequently, King understood the importance of having a safe space where non-traditional skaters could feel comfortable.
-This, along with friends often commenting on King's good skateboard teaching skills, inspired her to bring women and LGTB skaters together with her Girl & Queer Skate Sesh where they can skate and enjoy themselves without fearing being judged.
+This, along with friends often commenting on King's good skateboard teaching skills, inspired her to bring women and LGBT skaters together with her Girl & Queer Skate Sesh where they can skate and enjoy themselves without fearing being judged.

 King and her Girl & Queer Skate Sesh have been sponsored by brands like Zappos, Reebok, Vans, and JBL.

 In February 2019, King hosted a Girl Skate Sesh at El Sereno Skatepark.